Guardians and Guides of the Inner Wild

 A recurring symbol throughout the collection is the poppy.
 It appears on the girl’s dress, and carries layered meaning that reflects the larger themes of the work.

 The poppy speaks to remembrance, not of a specific event or loss, but of something older and more internal.
-A remembering of what has always been present: intuition, inner knowing, and the resilience that is often inherited or felt more than taught.
+A remembering of what has always been present: intuition, inner knowing, and the resilience and defiance that is often inherited or felt more than taught.

 Poppies may look delicate, but they are wildflowers, capable of thriving in difficult conditions.
 The girl may be small and barefoot, but she stands next to wild beings without fear or hesitation.
 She appears vulnerable, but like porcelain, she carries an enduring strength.